 - If you are adopting from foster care and claiming that the child has special needs you must have a signed and dated copy of your Adoption Assistance Eligibility Determination, also known in some states as a Subsidy Agreement.

 - You must have proof of payment for all qualified adoption expenses, not just the receipt.
-Proof can be in the form of a bank statement, credit cared bill, etc.
+Proof can be in the form of a bank statement, credit card bill, etc. (You don’t have to submit this proof to the IRS unless they request it, but you should keep it in your files for 7 years.)

 - Birth mother expenses, even though legal, are not considered a “qualified adoption expense” under the Adoption Tax Credit.

-- Chances are good that if you are adopting an infant domestically or adopting internationally you will have more expenses than the amount of credit allowed under the Adoption Tax Credit, so if you are uncertain whether a certain expense would be a “qualified adoption expense” don’t include it.
+- Chances are good that if you are adopting an infant domestically or adopting internationally you will have more expenses than the amount of credit allowed under the Adoption Tax Credit.
+If you are uncertain whether a certain expense would be a “qualified adoption expense” don’t include it.
 Stick with the bigger and clearer expenses first.

-- Put all documentation for the Adoption Tax Credit in an envelope and save for 7 years in case the IRS decided to audit your returns or in case the Adoption Tax Credit become refundable again in the future.
+- Put all documentation for the Adoption Tax Credit in a safe place and keep them for 7 years in case the IRS decided to audit your returns or in case the Adoption Tax Credit become refundable again in the future.

 - Make good copies of all your originals.
 This is especially true for foreign documents because these may fade quickly and become illegible within a few years.